 Gentle Seated Exercise

-Exercise benefits everyone, even elderly adults with limited mobility.
+Exercise benefits everyone.
 In fact, if age or disabilities have limited mobility, it’s even more essential to enjoy the mind and health-boosting effects of staying active.

 So if you fancy some seated tummy twists, overhead stretches, hand and thigh squeezes or knee lifts, come and join our excellent chair exercises.